CQCL/hugr/specification/hugr.md

 control edges; the remaining outputs are those that are passed to all succeeding nodes.

-The three nodes labelled "Const" are simply generating a predicate with one empty value to pass to the Output node.
+The three nodes labelled "Const" are simply generating a choice with one empty value to pass to the Output node.

 ```mermaid